-- white in color.
-The reduced baffling cannot result in direct visualization.
-This light style must be reviewed and approved by the ARC and must be used sparingly. - 8.
-Placing television sets or other electronic equipment on exterior decks, porches, etc. is not permitted, unless it is possible to shield from horizontal view by neighbors and from the street/alley/oceanfront/golf course/etc. - 9.
+- 8. Placing television sets or other electronic equipment on exterior decks, porches, etc. is not permitted, unless it is possible to shield from horizontal view by neighbors and from the street/alley/oceanfront/golf course/etc. - 9.
 Holiday lighting is permitted from November 15 to January 15 only.
 Moderation is recommended.
 No holiday or string lighting is to be used for exterior decoration any other time during the year, including clear or white lights, nor is it permitted to be used to illuminate any exterior steps, porches, arbors, structures, etc. any other time of year.